epiil/epiil.github.io/_posts/2014-07-14-rf-a-scope-for-video-preservation.md

 ---
 layout: post
-title: RF: A Scope for Video Preservation
+title: RF, A Scope for Video Preservation
 ---

 Along with a waveform monitor and vectorscope, Radio Frequency, or RF, can serve as an excellent real-time signal evaluation metric when preserving early analog videotape.
 RF exists as a frequency-modulated signal that bypasses the demodulation process found in most video television recorders (VTRs) and decks.
 As a result you get what could be considered an EKG-like readout of a videotape’s signal characteristics.